massung/CHIP-8/README.md

 A label **must** appear at the very beginning of the line, and there **must** be at least a single whitespace character before the instruction or directive of a line (i.e. an instruction cannot appear at the beginning of a line).

-### Registers and Literals
+### Registers

 The CHIP-8 has 16, 8-bit virtual registers: `V0`, `V1`, `V2`, `V3`, `V4`, `V5`, `V6`, `V7`, `V8`, `V9`, `VA`, `VB`, `VC`, `VD`, `VE`, and `VF`.
 All of these are considered general purpose registers except for `VF` which is used for carry, borrow, shift, overflow, and collision detection.

 There is a single, 16-bit address register: `I`, which is used for reading from - and writing to - memory.

-Last, there are two 8-bit timer registers (`DT` for delays and `ST` for sounds) that continuously count down at 60 Hz.
-The delay timer is good for time limiting your game and as long as the sound timer is non-zero a tone will be emitted.
+Last, there are two, 8-bit, timer registers (`DT` for delays and `ST` for sounds) that continuously count down at 60 Hz.
+The delay timer is good for time limiting your game or waiting brief periods of time.
+While the sound timer is non-zero a tone will be emitted.

-There are two literal types understood by the assembler: numbers and text strings.
-The bases for numbers accepted are 10, 16 (`#FF`), and 2 (`$10`).
-Base 2 (binary) is a little special in that - since it is often used for creating sprite data - a `.` can be used instead of `0`.
-For example:
+### Literals

+Literal constants can be in decimal, hexadecimal, or binary.
+Only decimal values can be negative, and binary allows the use of `.` in place of `0` to make it easier to visualize sprites.

 ```
-    LD   VC, 10   ; VC = 10
-    ADD  V3, #FE  ; V3 = V3 - 2

-    ; draw the ball sprite
-    LD   I, ball
+    LD      V0, #FF
-    DRW  V3, VC, 6
+    ADD     V0, -2

 .ball
     BYTE    $..1111..
     BYTE    $.1....1.
     BYTE    $1......1
     BYTE    $1......1
     BYTE    $.1....1.
     BYTE    $..1111..
 ```

 Text literals can be added with single or double quotes, but there is no escape character.
-Usually this is just to add text information to the final ROM and not for any game data.
+Usually this is just to add text information to the final ROM.

 ```
     BYTE    "A little game made by ME!"
 ```

 ### Instruction Set

+While this information is readily available in a few other places, I'm adding it here so it isn't lost.
+There are also a few tid-bits here that I couldn't find anywhere else.

 Each instruction is 16-bit and written MSB first.
 Each instruction is broken down into nibbles, where the nibbles (when combined) mean the following: